 The first step in any project is setting up a proper workspace.
 There are so many options here it’s hard to say if any one way is correct or not, so take these tips with a grain of salt.
 It’s encouraged to use your imagination and creativity to set up project spaces with whatever structure is easiest for you.

 The first major step is to organize and split up your core files.
 We can use a freelance web design project as an example here and list out what we’d be working with.
-To start there will be PSD/AI files for graphics, links and resources for inspiration and also the HTML/CSS/JS files themselves.
+To start, there will be PSD/AI files for graphics, links, and resources for inspiration and also the HTML/CSS/JS files themselves.

 Separate Code from Creative Bits

 My preferred method is to set up a new folder inside my “projects” directory.
-I’ll name this folder after the name of the current project I’m working on and may append a date onto the end.
+I’ll name this folder after the name of the current project I’m working on and may append a date to the end.

 The HTML directory holds all of the static code used to initially develop the site.
-Many modern web designs will run off some type of CMS or backend system which requires a server environment to run.
-This is good for the final product, but when just starting to develop a website I prefer to code it in static HTML/CSS first to get a basic template.
+Many modern web designs will run off some type of CMS or backend system, which requires a server environment to run.
+This is good for the final product, but when just starting to develop a website, I prefer to code it in static HTML/CSS first to get a basic template.

 Keep a Small Documentation File

 Another useful item here would be a .txt file containing any and all useful information.
 I use this as a type of documentation, and it could be even more advanced if necessary (Word or Excel Spreadsheet).

 Generally, this is placed in the root of the project folder along with the other two sub-folders.
 I will include links to websites with similar designs or elements I want to work with in my site or just future notes to myself on the project.

 I’ll also link to tutorials that show how to develop jQuery elements or CSS styles that I want to implement.
 This saves time during the development process since I don’t need to write all the code from scratch.
 These are just a few ideas to get you started, but documentation really has no limits – it’s solely in place as a resource for you, the designer.